KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 For the blue face, all points within it will only see disk 1 and 4.
 This subdivision of the planes into faces by the lines and disks is called a “visibility arrangement”.

-As a result, to perform quicker queries, we can store all of these some kind of appropriate data structure (one reasonable way to do this is treating this thing as a graph and use an edge list).
+As a result, to perform quicker queries, we can store all of those faces in some kind of appropriate data structure (one reasonable way to do this is treating the whole thing as a graph and use the usual graph data structures).
 When we have a new query point, we will just check which face contains it and get the list of disks that it sees.
 But this can get tricky.
 Let’s say we store all of the faces (there are $$O(n^4)$$ in the worst case) and for each face we also store the list of disks that it sees.
-This means that we are looking at $$O(kn^4)$$ space where $$k$$ is the size of the largest disk list of the faces.
+This means that we are looking at $$O(kn^4)$$ space where $$k$$ is the size of the largest disk list of the faces, which is much worse than the previous method which requires only $$O(n^2)$$ space.

 To make it a bit better, Shawn realizes that a face is made of only bitangents and each bitangent only hits at most 4 disks – two tangent disks and two disks at the endpoints (unless there are degeneracy where there could be tritangents or worse